 Welcome to Crystal Bakes!
 I am a girl who simply loves to bake and making people happy.
 I’m a proud mom of two beautiful kids who started out just wanting to make my kids birthday cake dreams come true, and well here i am loving what i do.

-Patricia shares her online marketing strategies for becoming a top ranked bakery in her area, how she created a Kickstarter campaign that raised over $17,000, and how she is transitioning her business to a food truck.
+Patricia Bedford lives in Pflugerville, TX and shares how she’s become a top-ranked bakery in her area, raised $17,000 from a Kickstarter campaign, and is expanding her business to a food truck.

 We are an artisan cottage bakery specializing in decorated butter cookies, cookie cakes, and drop cookies.
 We also make both traditional plastic and silkscreen culinary stencils.

-Lisa talks about living off the land, moving away from the corporate life-style, creatively packaging products, diversifying income streams, advocating for your laws, and everything in between.
+Lisa Kivirist talks about living off the land, moving away from the corporate life-style, creatively packaging products, diversifying income streams, advocating for laws, and everything in between.

 Utah has two laws that allow for the sale of homemade food.
 This page is for Utah’s cottage food law, which has existed since 2007.
 Utah also has a newer food freedom law, which is much easier to setup and allows many more types of food items, but is more restricted in other ways.
-If […]
+If… [read more]

 It is an online bakery where you feel like eating your grandma’s desserts…

 Home based pie shop.
 I specialize in homemade pies made from scratch.
 Using local and fresh ingredients.
 We don’t use any additives in our pies.

 I’ve always had a love and passion for being in the kitchen since I was a little girl.
 I’ve taken old lessons learned along with new creative designs and ideas to bake up some really fun, delicious goods!
 Over the years of baking for family and friends…..I had many requests for cakes, cupcakes & other… [read more]